Azure/MachineLearningNotebooks/NBSETUP.md

 ---

-To run the notebooks in this repository use one of the two options.
+To run the notebooks in this repository use one of following options.

-## Option 1: Use Azure Notebooks
+## **Option 1: Use Azure Notebooks**
 Azure Notebooks is a hosted Jupyter-based notebook service in the Azure cloud.
 Azure Machine Learning Python SDK is already pre-installed in the Azure Notebooks `Python 3.6` kernel.

 1. [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://aka.ms/aml-clone-azure-notebooks)